 - All parents/guardians using Kiddie Corp’s service will be required to sign an assumption of risk waiver and to have their children comply with Kiddie Corp’s COVID-19 health and safety protocols, including vaccination of children eligible for vaccination and mask wearing for children over 2 years of age.

 - Attendees must register their children as an ASHG 2022 guest if they use KiddieCorp services.
-ASHG 2022 guest registration is free.
-Guest registration for ASHG 2022 will open in October.
+There will be no registration fee to register your child as an ASHG 2022 guest, but you will be required to pay appropriate fees to KiddieCorp for their services.

 The American Society of Human Genetics name and acronym, logo, meeting name, and meeting logo are the property of the Society and may not be used without prior written permission.
 For more information, please contact email@example.com.
 The use of ASHG’s name is forbidden on promotional material for any exhibiting company.
 References may be made to the meeting in one of the formats listed below on exhibitor advertising, provided it is first approved by the Society.